System Notes (History Changes)

 - The IP Address of the computer or device that was used to make the change

-This information cannot be changed by any user and should be adequate to track down who is making changes to your accounts and customers.
+This information cannot be changed by any user and will be useful in determining down who has made changes to your accounts and customers.
 You can also look up where an IP address is located to help you get an idea of where changes are being made.
 For example, if you have an employee who is making harmful changes to customers or account from his or her personal residence, it may be best to implement a new IP address access restriction so the employee can no longer access the system outside of your office.

-There is also a icon in the far right column of each note.
-Clicking this icon will allow you to see the JSON payload used to create the now.
-This may allow you to see more information regarding the note and clear up any information that is unclear in the Note column.
+There is also a download icon in the far right column of each note.
+Clicking this icon will allow you to see the JSON payload used to create the change.
+Here's an example of a JSON payload from the system notes:

-From the JSON payload, it can be seen that the old value of field D was "Base".
+The JSON payload above shows that the old value of field D was "Base".

 Finding a System Note

-Usually when you want to track a specific change to an account or customer, you are looking for a single system note.
-The best progression for tracking down a system note is as follows:
+Typically, when tracking down a specific change to an account or customer, you are looking for a single system note.
+The most efficient method for tracking down a system note is as follows: